panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 array.map(number => ({ 'number': number }));
 ```

-Note that you could also use an alternative form, by specifying the properties in a new line.
-This form might be more readable:
+You could also use an alternative form by specifying the properties in a new line.
+This form might be more readable when having lots of properties:

 ```javascript
 const array = [1, 2, 3];